Our Services

 Helpful Resources

-Combining creatine with daily low dose aspirin appears safe for most healthy adults with normal kidney function since there is no direct interaction.
-You should stay well hydrated and monitor for any signs of bleeding or changes in kidney markers when using both together.
+Can you combine creatine with daily low-dose aspirin?
+For most healthy adults with normal kidney function, this combination is generally considered safe, as there is no known direct interaction between creatine and low-dose aspirin.
+Staying well hydrated and watching for signs of bleeding or changes in kidney function is recommended when using both.

 When it comes to heart health, many people wonder if combining supplements like creatine with daily aspirin is safe.
 Creatine and aspirin are both popular: creatine for boosting muscle performance, and low-dose aspirin for heart attack and stroke prevention.
 Below is a clear, evidence-based look at what science tells us about using these two together, plus practical advice for staying safe.